 If you want a basic day moisturizer, two popular products from each brand are the CeraVe Moisturzing Cream and the Cetaphil Moisturzing Cream.

-Both products are suited to dry skin and both are recommended by dermatologists to restore the skin’s natural moisture barrier.
+Both products are suited to dry skin and recommended by dermatologists to restore the skin’s natural moisture barrier.
+They can either be used as facial moisturizers or as a body lotion.

 Best for Extremely Dry Skin